adr/madr/README.md

 **Releasing a new version:**

+1. Update `CHANGELOG.md`.
-- Adapt the version reference in `template/0000-use-markdown-architectural-decision-records.md`
+2. Adapt the version reference in `template/0000-use-markdown-architectural-decision-records.md`.
-- Update `package.json`, publish to npmjs
+3. Update `package.json`, publish to npmjs, create GitHub release.
+  Use [release-it](https://www.npmjs.com/package/release-it) (do not create a release on GitHub) and [github-release-from-changelog](https://www.npmjs.com/package/github-release-from-changelog).

 ## License